da0x/gctrl/README.md

-# GCtrl: General System Controls Engine
+# GCtrl: General Controls Engine

-GCtrl is a high-level programming language and IDE designed specifically for system controls engineers.
+GCtrl is a high-level programming language and IDE designed specifically for control engineers.
 The language enables efficient modeling, simulation, and deployment of control systems with a focus on modularity and portability.

 ---